How to Start an LLC in New Hampshire

 Step 1: Name Your New Hampshire LLC

-How do I see if a business name is available in NH?
+How do I know if my LLC name is unique in the state?

-You can try looking up your name on the New Hampshire business search website.
+• You can try looking up your name on the New Hampshire business search website.
 You may also email the New Hampshire Department of State’s Corporation Division at [email protected] or call 603-271-3246.
 Availability checks are done as a courtesy and don’t guarantee the name will be accepted once you submit your formation paperwork.

-Step 2: Choose a Registered Agent
+Step 2: Choose a New Hampshire Registered Agent

 Your business is required to have a registered agent.
 That New Hampshire registered agent accepts legal mail on behalf of your business.
 That legal mail includes service of legal process notices, which means that your business is getting sued.
 Therefore, you shouldn’t just hire anyone to act as your registered agent.